Back to ¡°Memory Booster of Regional Anatomy¡±

-The sinuatrial node, the headquarter of the all nerves in heart, is influenced by the sympathetic nerve (TN1–TN4) (Fig. 5-43) and the parasympathetic nerve (X) (Fig. 5-44).
-Both sympathetic and parasympathetic nerve signals make the heart beat faster and slower.
+The sinuatrial node, the headquarter of the conducting system of heart, is influenced by the sympathetic nerve (TN1–TN4) (Fig. 5-43) and the parasympathetic nerve (X) (Fig. 5-44).
+Both sympathetic and parasympathetic nerves make the heart beat faster and slower.

 < Lung >

-The pleura of the lung is structurally simpler than the serous pericardium of the heart and the peritoneum of the abdomen.
+The pleura of the lung is structurally simpler than the serous pericardium of the heart and the peritoneum of the gastrointestinal tract.

 Fig. 5-28.
 Pleura covering lung.

-Let us think about an analogy: The fist, wrist, and forearm are the lung, hilum of lung, and root of lung, respectively.
-A squashed balloon surrounding the fist is the pleura, composed of the visceral pleura, parietal pleura, and pleural cavity.
+Let us mention about an analogy: The fist, wrist, and forearm are the lung, hilum of lung, and root of lung, respectively.
+A squashed balloon surrounding the fist is the pleura, composed of the parietal pleura, visceral pleura, and pleural cavity.

 Fig. 5-29.
 Structures passing hilum of right lung.

 Another point to note from the fist analogy is the inferiorly extended thumb.
-Therefore, the hilum of the lung shows an inferior extension which is the pulmonary ligament.
+Therefore, the hilum of the lung shows an inferior extension of the boundary between parietal and visceral pleurae, which is the pulmonary ligament.

 Fig. 5-30.
 Subdivision of pleura.